 Vintage Speakers vs Modern Speakers Comparison Table

 Wharfedale, JBL and Klipsch and KEF are three rudimentary names that have ruled the loudspeaker industry for decades.
+These vintage speaker brands have produced many well-known vintage speakers.
 Today, these old speaker brands are seen as visionaries that spent years working on perfecting their loudspeaker drivers.

 Their vintage speakers have survived the generational dynamics in a wide range of areas, including analog/discrete components, listening habits, the home theatre revolution, the shift to wireless loudspeakers, and advancements in amplification technology.

 While many people enjoy some of the old features of older speakers, it’s the nostalgia of it all for other people.

 One thing is sure, consumers will be paying hefty prices for these vintage loudspeakers in the future.

 Let’s check out some popular vintage speakers and see the benefits they offer.

 The original Linton was introduced in the market by Wharfedale in 1965.
 Reintroduced as Linton Heritage, this classical speaker features a 5-inch Kevlar cone midrange driver, 8-inch Kevlar cone woofer, and 1-inch soft-dome tweeter.

 They can deliver all the midrange resolution with the natural sound of the original.
 Besides, it brings an enhanced speed and transparency at just 20 watts.